Sourcerer970/Udemy-R-Machine-Learning-Projects/README.md

 # Udemy-R-Machine-Learning-Projects
 Did several Udemy Machine Learning projects with R. Some involved linear regression, logistic regression, k nearest neighbors, etc. The linear regression project involves exploring the bike sharing data from Kaggle and doing the linear regression on these datas.
+The logistic regression project involves predicting if people belong in a certain class by salary, either making less or equal to 50K or greater than 50k per year.